Benehiko/FIT2095/README.md

 # FIT2095 E-business Software Technologies
 Monash FIT2095 Coding examples and resources

+## PLEASE NOTE THAT LABS USED TO BE MARKED AS eg. Lab 8 for Week 9.
+On Moodle it will say Lab 9 Week 9.
+Here it won't be updated.

 ## Information
 This repository will likely be more Wiki based, but let's see if we can't get some coding examples covered.